ssdeaton/finance-agent/README.md

 ### How to run the tutorial

-To experiment with these optimizations yourself, follow the [prerequisites](#prerequisites) and [installation](#installation) steps for this repository.
+To experiment with these optimizations yourself:
+1. Follow the [prerequisites](#prerequisites) and [installation](#installation) steps for this repository.

-Install the additional required [jupyter](https://pypi.org/project/jupyter/) dependency.
+2. Install the additional required [jupyter](https://pypi.org/project/jupyter/) dependency.

    ```
    pip install jupyterlab anthropic python-dotenv
    ```

-Then, launch the tutorial notebook in Jupyter:
+3. Launch the tutorial notebook in Jupyter:
    ```
    jupyter lab optimization_tutorial.ipynb
    ```